silverhairs/lox/README.md

 You have two options to run the REPL, you can either install the latest released binary, or you can clone the repo locally and run the `main.go` file.

 ### Using Release Binary
-The script below will download the latest released binary in your system and request for execution permission, once granted, you can start the REPL by executing the `./glox` in the directory where the binary is located.
+The script below will download the latest released binary in your system and request for execution permission, once granted, you can start the REPL by executing the command `./glox` in the directory where you ran the script.

 ```sh
 curl -L -s https://api.github.com/repos/silverhairs/crafting-interpreters/releases/latest \